 Becky & Jennifer―Strained Mother/Daughter Relationship Dr. Carol Ann Conrad, EdD

-Becky and her mother Jennifer came in to see me together.
+Becky and her mother came in to see me together (names and identifying details have been changed to protect identities).
 Becky, at 40 years old, was doing a lot of her own individual work and wanted a better relationship with her mother.
 Becky and her mother’s relationship had been strained for most of Becky’s adult life.
 Becky could identify some of the issues she had that came because of her childhood, it was the perfect time for them to work through those old hurtful places.
 Becky’s mom was more than willing to come in.

 With my help, we slowly unpacked the dynamics between Becky and her mother.
 Becky struggled as a teenager to feel important and valued in her relationship with her mom.
 Her parents had separated and divorced when Becky was 10 years old.
 As a single mother, Becky’s mom worked all the time to provide for the family and was always exhausted.
 Mom relied heavily on Becky to take care of her two younger siblings and to take care of the household chores, including buying groceries and taking her siblings to activities when Becky was old enough to drive.
 Becky wasn’t able to have her own experiences as a teen because she was bound at home tender her siblings.
 Becky held deep resentment against her mother when she realized she lost her childhood having been parentified as her mother’s surrogate “spouse.”
 Becky was afraid to tell her mom about her hurt feelings and pain.
 Becky realized that her mom was doing the best she could at the time, but it still had a negative impact on Becky.
 In order for them to heal together, Jennifer had to be able to hear Becky’s pain and not defend, dismiss, or fall into shame.
 It took several sessions to unpack Becky’s hurt and pain and get underneath the resentment, and for Jennifer to recognize the unwitting damage that occurred as a result of the divorce.
 Slowly, with my help, Jennifer began to hear and resonate with Becky’s pain as she heard her daughter share the hurt that happened in her childhood.

-Previous to counseling, they could never talk about Becky’s pain, Jennifer would bristle and Becky would attack and get angry.
-As Becky felt heard by me, the anger came down, and Jennifer could be more present.
+Previous to counseling, they could never talk about Becky’s pain.
+Mom would bristle and Becky would attack and get angry.
+As Becky felt heard by me, the anger came down, and mom could be more present.
 Becky began to open up.
 She talked about all the things that she felt resentful about with my help so she could regulate her emotional responses and not attack her mother.
-I helped her get to her primary emotions of sadness about her lost childhood and grief that Becky needing to be a kid with a mom to take care of her, and how painful that was for her.
+I helped her get to her primary emotions of sadness about her lost childhood and grief that Becky needed to be a kid with a mom to take care of her, and how painful that was for her to not receive it.